WARNINGS AND PRECAUTIONS

 Empagliflozin increases serum creatinine and decreases eGFR.
 Patients with hypovolemia may be more susceptible to these changes.
 Renal function should be evaluated prior to initiating of GLYXAMBI and periodically thereafter.
 More frequent monitoring is recommended in patients with eGFR <60 mL/min/1.73 m2.
 GLYXAMBI should be discontinued in patients with a persistent eGFR <45 mL/min/1.73 m2.

 Urosepsis and Pyelonephritis

 Serious urinary tract infections, including urosepsis and pyelonephritis requiring hospitalization have been identified in patients receiving SGLT2 inhibitors, including empagliflozin.
 Treatment with SGLT2 inhibitors increases the risk for urinary tract infections.
 Evaluate for signs and symptoms of urinary tract infections and treat promptly.

 Hypoglycemia with Concomitant Use with Insulin and Insulin Secretagogues

 Insulin and insulin secretagogues are known to cause hypoglycemia.
 The use of empagliflozin or linagliptin in combination with these agents was associated with a higher rate of hypoglycemia compared with placebo.
 A lower dose of insulin or an insulin secretagogue may be required to reduce the risk of hypoglycemia when used in combination with GLYXAMBI.

 Genital Mycotic Infections

-Empagliflozin increases the risk for genital mycotic infections, especially in patients with prior infections.
+Empagliflozin, a component of GLYXAMBI, increases the risk for genital mycotic infections, especially in patients with prior infections.
 Monitor and treat as appropriate.